warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 image: /assets/posts/cyberspacectf2024/icon2.png
 ---

 This is a writeup for all forensics challenges from CyberSpace CTF 2024.
-Overall, good CTF but bad infrastructure at the start.
+Overall, this CTF had several unique and fun challenges.
+Shame @rex did not create any forensics challenge this year, would be happy to try them next year.

 ## Social Distancing [Forensics]
 Question: We all remember the time of social distancing and quarantines.
 How about some quarantined malware?
 Bet you can't understand what it entails!

 Flag: `CSCTF{y0u_un-qu4rant1n3d_my_scr1Pt!_0x91a3edff6}`

-We were given a Windows Defender artifact to investigate.
-Essentially, Windows Defender encrypts their quarantined files using a hard coded RC4 key and places them into `C:\ProgramData\Microsoft\Windows Defender\Quarantine\ResourceData\`.
+We were given a Quarantine file from Windows Defender to investigate.
+Essentially, Windows Defender quarantines files by encrypting them using a hard coded RC4 key and places them into `C:\ProgramData\Microsoft\Windows Defender\Quarantine\ResourceData\`.

 ```
 └─$ tree Quarantine